Tyne Pass Scheme at the Tyne Tunnels

 The changes made by TT2 are supported by Transport North East (on behalf of the North East Joint Transport Committee), and represent a large investment in the region, with benefits for customers such as:

-- Improved air quality-50,000 tonnes of emissions saved
+• Improved air quality-50,000 tonnes of carbon emissions saved annually

 Tyne Pass Legislation Changes